 - Longevity risk: The risk that annuitants may live longer than expected; - Mortality risk: The risk that more policyholders die than expected, either due to general trends or due to pandemics or other specific events e.g. terrorism.
 This risk impacts claims on life insurance products; - Morbidity risk: The risk that either more customers fall sick than expected, or customers recover at a slower rate than expected.
-This risk impacts claims on critical illness and income protection products; - Persistency risk: The risk of making losses as a result of deviations in the actual rates of policy lapses from their expected rates; - Expense risk: The risk that the future costs of managing and administering customer policies are higher than expected.
+This risk impacts claims on critical illness and income protection products; - Persistency risk: The risk of adverse financial impact arising from changes in the level, trend, other changes to the term structure or volatility (i.e. variability due to population size) of the rates of policy lapses, terminations, renewals and surrenders (including partial surrenders, reduction in premiums and paying up premiums); and - Expense risk: The risk that the future costs of managing and administering customer policies are higher than expected.